hardillb/node-red-contrib-ldap/README.md

 Takes base DN and filter

-Filter is a Mustashe template that will match against the whole msg object
+Filter is a Mustache (http://mustache.github.io/) template that will match against the whole msg object

 Bind is available

 TLS seams to crash node so disabled for now

 Depends on the LDAP npm module which uses the openldap libraries.
 Install with:

+ubuntu/debian:
+apt-get install libldap-dev

+fedora:
+yum install openldap-devel

+then:

 npm install LDAP